 Course Description

 An evaluation of competing philosophical justifications of moral responsibility.
 Issues such as obligation, praise and blame, right and wrong, goodness and badness will likely be examined.
-IAI: H4 904.

-Prerequisite(s)
+Prerequisite(s) or Corequisite(s)

-Appropriate assessment score or ENGL 1422 with a grade of C or better - Must be taken either prior to or at the same time as this course.
+Appropriate assessment score or completion/concurrent enrollment in ENGL 1422 with a grade of C or better

 At the end of this course, students will be able to: